WEC’s rebirth starts now. These are the cars you’ll see racing for Le Mans glory over the next few seasons

-The World Endurance Championship is undergoing a massive transformation.
-With two new top-level classes populated by a broad spread of factory-supported teams, the era of one or maybe two top-level teams vying for Le Mans glory is over.
-This all started with the announcement of the Le Mans Hypercar class back in 2018, but multiple amendments to the rules, plus the addition of a further, IMSA-friendly LMDh class, have led to no less than ten OEM teams confirming they will compete in these categories by the 2023 season.
+The World Endurance Championship has begun its new era, with two new top-level classes populated by a broad spread of factory-supported teams due create a new golden age of endurance racing.
+This all started with the announcement of the Le Mans Hypercar (LMh) class back in 2018, but multiple amendments to the rules, plus the addition of a further, IMSA-friendly Le Mans Daytona hybrid (LMDh) class, have led to no less than eight OEM teams confirming they will compete in these categories by the 2024 season.

-This two-class approach enables teams in LMDh to utilise a spec chassis from one of four suppliers, negating the need to invest in the development of bespoke hardware.
+The secondary LMDh has been designed to utilise a spec chassis from one of four suppliers, negating the need to invest in the development of bespoke hardware.
 Meanwhile the extra flexibility and performance potential of Le Mans Hypercar entries is being countered by balance of performance (BoP) restrictions, designed to keep the racing fair.
-However, LMH teams have an increased level of control over their racers, which is expected to yield results in terms of calibration and ultimate set-up.
+However, LMh teams have an increased level of control over their racers, which is expected to yield results in terms of calibration and ultimate set-up.

 Le Mans Hypercar (LMH)